BirdeeHub/ExampleKotlinPluginLoader/README.md

 It can also close them individually or all at once, and contains various useful reference functions

-For optimum performance, do not load too many directories if they may have unrelated .jar files in them.
+For optimum performance, do not load too many directories if they may have unrelated .jar or .class files in them.

 It was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.

 I then built a quick mockup test for it to upload it, in case someone finds it useful

-The following is the link to the actual loader class:
+**The following is the link to the actual loader class:**

 [examplepluginloader.PluggerXP.PluginLoader](examplepluginloader/src/main/kotlin/examplepluginloader/PluggerXP/PluginLoader.kt)

-Instructions:
+**Instructions:**

+if you wish to use, you probably only need the thing i linked.

+**To run the quick mockup:**

 1st: go to root directory of the git repo.